 The Secret Circle: Occurs.
 One moment possessed Melissa is tied up and lying on the couch, then the camera and the characters look away for a second.
 When they look back, she's untied and standing next to them.
 It's not clear if this is done by magic or demonic speed, but it's a fairly creepy moment.

-Has a particularly hilarious example of this.
-In the episode "Criss Angel is a Douche Bag," the Winchester boys tie up a stage magician that they think is responsible for the recent murders.
+There's a particularly hilarious example in the episode "Criss Angel is a Douche Bag".
+The Winchester boys tie up a stage magician who they think is responsible for the recent murders.
 The boys discuss their next move as the camera pans around them, and when the camera comes around again, the chair that they tied the man up in is empty.

 Dean: We really should have seen that one coming.

 Even funnier, after Sam and Dean run off to go looking for him, the magician pops out of the closet.
 When Sam and Dean get downstairs and the cops pull in, the magician comes downstairs.
 Cue the very confused looks from poor Sam and Dean.